 - 1. Flooding.
-Your node "floods" each packet that it handles so that it reaches all other nodes connected to the network.
+Your node "floods" each packet it handles so that the packet reaches all other nodes connected to the network.
 You must decide exactly how your flooding function will work (there is probably more than one choice) but it must be accomplished subject to the following constraints: - The flooding logic must work for all kinds of packets but ONLY use packet information accessible from packets of type struct packet as defined in fish.h.
 You must implement functionality to fill in all of the fields in these packets as they are intended.
 This is necessary so that your flooding implementation can interoperate with our implementation as well as that of other students. - Flooding must deliver a copy of every packet that is sent by any node to all of the other nodes.
-As each of the other nodes receives their copies of the packet, they will process one copy of it further (e.g., for ping, below) only if the packet is destined for them.
-It may be destined for them either directly, if the destination address of the packet is their node address, or as part of a network-wide broadcast, if the destination address is the broadcast address.
-Actually, your flooding algorithm doesn't need to get copies of a packet to nodes that will not process them, as long as it does get copies of the packet to all nodes that will process them.

-- Notwithstanding the above, flooding will fail to deliver a copy of a packet to all other nodes that will process it in a couple of situations.
+At each node, the copy of the packet that is delivered should be processed further only if the packet is destined for them.
+It may be destined for them either directly, if the destination address of the packet is their node address, or as part of a network-wide broadcast, if the destination address is the broadcast address. - Notwithstanding the above, flooding will fail to deliver a copy of a packet to all other nodes that will process it in a couple of situations.
 First, packets can be lost during transmission, e.g., corrupted due to noise on the wireless link, detected as a checksum failure.
 Second, as part of using packets of type struct packet you must implement functionality to update the TTL field when packets are forwarded.
-This will cause packets to be discarded without being forwarded if their TTL reaches zero. - Your flooding design must prevent packets from circulating indefinitely.
+This will cause packets to be discarded without being forwarded if their TTL reaches zero.

+- Your flooding design must prevent packets from circulating indefinitely.
 This requires that your node work out when it has already performed its flooding work for a given packet and not flood it again.
 The header fields in packet (pktid and source in particular) are suited to this task. - Your flooding must work for all network topologies including those that change as nodes move, yet without a priori knowledge of the topology.
 You should not build up maps of which nodes are where in the network.
-Building up maps, called routing, can greatly improve the efficiency of communication but can be surprisingly complicated we will study it in the next assignment. - As a tip, you can use broadcast as the first parameter to fish\send() to relay packets between nodes.
+Building up maps, called routing, can greatly improve the efficiency of communication but can be surprisingly complicated we will study it in the next assignment. - As a tip, you can use broadcast as the first parameter to fish_send() to relay packets between nodes.
 This allows you to send a packet to all of your neighboring nodes (within radio range or directly connected as part of the managed overlay) without knowing their individual node addresses.
 There is no other way to send your neighboring nodes a message until you have discovered their identities, which you will not be able to do until you have completed this assignment (except a priori for simple networks that you set up yourself). - As a tip, to simplify your implementation you can assume that the network contains only a small number of nodes (less than 100), all of which have small addresses (less than 100).
 A better implementation will work with larger node addresses and networks, but this is not necessary for the first assignment.